urosevic/stock-ticker/readme.txt

 == Installation ==

-Easy install Stock Ticker as any other ordinary WordPress plugin
+To install Stock Ticker and make initial setting to work, please follow instructions below

 1. Go to `Plugins` -> `Add New`
 1. Search for `Stock Ticker` plugin
 1. Install and activate `Stock Ticker`
 1. Get a free API Key from [AlphaVantage.co](https://www.alphavantage.co/support/#api-key)
 1. In WordPress Dashboard go to `Settings` -> `Stock Ticker`
-1. Enter in field `AlphaVantage.co API Key` Alpha Vantage API Key you got in previous step (check [this screenshot](https://goo.gl/3PKxLM))
+1. Enter to field `AlphaVantage.co API Key` Alpha Vantage API Key you received in previous step (check [this screenshot](https://goo.gl/3PKxLM))
-1. In field `All Stock Symbols` enter all stock symbols you’ll use on website, separated by comma.
+1. Enter to field `All Stock Symbols` all stock symbols you’ll use on whole website in various widgets and shortcodes, separated by comma.
 This field is used to fetch stock data from AlphaVantage.co API by AJAX in background.
 Because AV have only API to get data for single symbol, that can take a while to get.
-Please note, for default symbols we still have field in Default Settings section of plugin.
+Please note, for default shortcode symbols there is still have field in Default Settings section of plugin.
-1. Enable `Auto Refresh` option because on first load if we do not have data downloaded from AlphaVantage.co they will be loaded through AJAX after a while.
+1. Save settings and click button `Fetch Stock Data Now!` to initially fetch stock data to database and wait for a while until we get all symbols from AlphaVantage.co for the very first time.
 1. Insert shortcode `[stock_ticker]` to page or post, or `Stock Ticker` Widget to preferred Widget Area.

 == Screenshots ==